 Recently, I wrote a response to a comment in a forum, I’ve reproduced it below.

 I haven’t got all the answers, what I have got is the experience.
 Bridget and I have probably been through every emotion, hardship and tough time you can imagine and come out the other end.

-As promised here’s the response I posted in one of the forums:
+Here’s the response I posted in one of the forums:

 I feel compelled to write a long post today.
 A post based on my observations from reading comments over the last week.

-Please accept that I’m in no way judging you, nor do I want to offend or upset you but I feel I need to comment as the plight of many on here is bothering me.
+Please accept that I’m in no way judging you, nor do I want to offend or upset you but I feel I need to comment on the plight of many on here is bothering me.

 I joined this group to try and offer a different perspective, that of a partner and carer of an RA sufferer.